-But that “duct tape” metaphor tells you a lot.
+But the “duct tape” metaphor reveals a lot.
 It tells you the approach is practical, effective, and not terribly fancy.
 It probably skews slightly toward men, but not exclusively.
-It can be used in lots of different ways.
+It can be interpreted many different ways.
 And it doesn’t take itself too seriously.

 The Persona-Driven USP

-As Scott Stratten recently posted on Twitter, “If you are your authentic self in your business, you have no competition.”
+As Scott Stratten once tweeted, “If you are your authentic self in your business, you have no competition.”

-To some degree, this is limiting.
-The business can’t ever get any bigger than you are.
+To some degree, this is limiting — the business can’t ever get any bigger than you.
 But each of those people has learned to partner and delegate in order to create companies that go far beyond a single individual.
 (You don’t really think Martha Stewart plants all those tulips herself, do you?)

 If you’re going to create a persona-driven USP, you’ll need to keep showing up.
 It’s your job to stand front and center and say something interesting.
-You’ll provide the voice and the flavor for the site.
+You’ll provide the voice and flavor for your content.

 At the end of the day, the only reason you need a USP at all is to answer that question.
 Why you?

-Why should anyone read your blog?
+Why should anyone read your content?
 Why should anyone buy your product or retain your services?
 What do you have to offer that makes it worth anyone’s time and/or money?